 ARTIST STATEMENT

-From my childhood, I became familiar with lucid dreaming — moments when awareness awakens inside a dream.
+From early childhood, I became familiar with lucid dreaming — moments when awareness awakens within a dream.
 This experience was my first encounter with altered perception, and it permanently shifted how I relate to reality.
 The world stopped feeling stable or singular.
 Instead, it revealed itself as layered — capable of shifting and reorganizing under attention.
 Perception, for me, is not a passive lens but an active portal.

-Alongside studio work, I explore methods of shifting perception, including rhythm, music, infrasound, hypnotic techniques, and lucid dreaming.
+My practice combines material and perceptual processes.
+In intuitive oil painting, images arise from a state rather than from deliberate construction, allowing form to emerge prior to interpretation.
+Alongside studio work, I explore methods of shifting perception through rhythm, music, infrasound, hypnotic techniques, and lucid dreaming.
 Another direction of my practice focuses on sites of power — environments where perception changes under the influence of geomagnetic and natural anomalies.

 YOKAZE